 This is the story of the English rugby team that received a standing ovation at Lansdowne Road at the height of the Troubles.
-The simple reason for this rousing reception – they turned up. eir sport 1, Thur, Dec 26th 9pm
+The simple reason for such a rousing reception – they turned up. eir sport 1, Sat, Nov 30th 3.05pm

 The Irish rugby team was riding the crest of a wave in 1972.
 Having beaten England at Twickenham and won in Paris for the first time in 19 years, a potential grand slam was in sight.
 With a host of young stars including Fergus Slattery, Tom Grace and Johnny Moloney emerging to complement established talent such as Willie-John McBride, Syd Millar and Mike Gibson, the future looked bright indeed.